Welcome to the PMRA Web Site

 2013 Public Management Research Conference – University of Wisconsin, Madison

-The La Follette School of Public Affairs is pleased to host the 2013 Public Management Research Association (PMRA) Conference in beautiful Madison, Wisconsin on June 20-22, 2013.
+The La Follette School of Public Affairs hosted the 2013 Public Management Research Association (PMRA) Conference in beautiful Madison, Wisconsin on June 20-22, 2013.
 Registration and conference information can be found here http://www.union.wisc.edu/pmra2013/.

 Now Available: Free Virtual Issue of JPART Honoring H. George Frederickson